akka-beztout/tracker/ReadMe.md

 - the api will let you create users stored in mongoDB and log there exercises
 - you can delete users and exercises
 - you can filter logs
-- password are stored hashed
+- password are stored hashed + salted (using bcryptjs)

 # create a new user with username and password
 - [ ] *GET* **/login** should serve the login page